Central Mortgage Credit Guide - online V4

 You may complain to us about a breach of the Australian Privacy Principles by writing to our address listed on our website.
 We will review your complaint and notify you within 48 hours of outcomes of such review.

 If you are a customer or a potential customer, from time to time we may contact you with information about products and services offered by us, which we think may be of interest to you.
-When we contact you it may be by mail, telephone, email or SMS.
+When we contact you, it may be by mail, telephone, email or SMS.

 You may opt-out of receiving promotional communications from us by using the unsubscribe link within each email or emailing us to have your contact information removed from our promotional email list or registration database.
 Although opt-out requests are usually processed immediately, please allow ten (10) business days for a removal request to be processed.
 Even after you opt-out from receiving promotional messages from us, you will continue to receive messages from us regarding our services.

 I/We in agreeing with the terms in our credit guide and privacy disclosure, request the commencement of credit services.
 I/we consent to the collection, use and disclosures to personal information provided for the purposes of providing these services as requested.
 I/we declare that we have reviewed confirm personal information provided is to the best of my/our knowledge true, correct, complete and accurate.